 Private Snow Removal

-In effort to best serve Lamont County residents, Council has recently made amendments to the custom snow plowing/grading on private driveways policy.
-(Policy #5100)
+In effort to best serve Lamont County residents, Council has recently made amendments to the custom snow plowing/grading on private driveways (Policy #5100).

-The service provided for seniors (65+) will now be $100 + GST /season and will be recorded separately so that a flag is not required.
+The service provided for seniors (65+) is $200 +GST /season and will be recorded separately so that a flag is not required.
 This service will only be provided after all roads have been opened and medically fragile residents’ driveway clearing has been completed.

 The service provided for the driveway clearing will be the distance from the County right-of-way to the residence and supporting infrastructure and back to the right of way.
 Service will be initiated subject to a flag placed at the entrance of the property unless the resident is a senior, medically fragile or requires at home medical services.